 Decision made: 20th April 2020

 Online access to student hardship.
 ACTION: Call for a review of students accessing the hardship, with demographic breakdown and success rates.
-Ease of access to hardhip funds.
+Ease of access to hardship funds.
 To achieve a better understanding of students facing hardship.

-Teams/group should be celebrated throughout the year and online presence is worth keeping.
+Teams/groups should be celebrated throughout the year and online presence is worth keeping.
 Recognise students throughout the year.
 To improve our standing with groups.
 Student groups feel supported and appreciated.

 Officer to keep an audit trail of decisions and policy work.
 Useful to keep track of all decisions and identify outstanding decisions.